It Takes a Village

 We love children and we believe in the importance of their education.
 Everything we do at The Earth School is with that in mind, from our curriculum and carefully designed campus and materials, to the people we have with your children every day.
 Come meet our team, comprised of education professionals from around the world who all have two things in common - a love of learning, and an understanding of the importance of instilling that in our students.

-Edna founded The Earth School in 2011 and is responsible for overall leadership of the school, including academic assessment and evaluation.
+Edna founded The Earth School in 2011 and continues to provide guidance and overall leadership of the school, as well as to oversee school admissions.

 She holds a Master's degree in Education from University of Dundee (UK) as well as doctoral level studies in Depth Psychology at Pacifica Graduate Institute (USA) and Mind, Brain and Teaching (Neuro-Education) at Johns Hopkins University (USA).

-She has 24 years of experience in education, 18 of those in Montessori.
+Edna has 27 years of experience in education, 20 of those in Montessori.
 Edna is also a member of Association Montessori Internationale, founded by Dr. Maria Montessori.

 Juan Carlos Bonilla